 The etiology of autism spectrum disorder is a combination of genetic susceptibilities and environmental factors (5:22).
 Understanding how these factors interplay can help researchers develop screening tools for earlier diagnosis and interventions (51:00).
-Studies increasingly find a connection between prenatal/gestational maternal immune system dysfunction and autism diagnosis.
+Van de Water explains that studies increasingly find a connection between prenatal/gestational maternal immune system dysfunction and autism diagnosis.
 This connection has to do with the neuroimmunological (9:00) interactions between the body’s immune and nervous systems.
 The three main components of neuroimmunology are:

 – Chemokines (13:00): chemical trails showing cells where they need to go